hunter-teacher-cert/currdev_unit_plan-from-html-css-to-js/lessons/07_final project.md

 ### Lesson:
 * Day 1: Introduce project choices.
 Review project expectations.
 Commence project ideation with partners once they choose one of the 3 games (image guesser, quiz, hangman).
 Once worksheet is complete, we review each group and come up with solutions for possible problems.
 * Day 2-3: Students start coding.
 They work on HTML and CSS portion of their project.
 Throughout the coding process, we may stop and debug as a class.
 * Day 3-4: Students continue coding.
 They start working on the Javascript portion.
-Throughout the coding process, we may stop and debug as a class.
+Throughout the coding process, we may stop and debug as a class or students can post a link to their work on Google Classroom for others to debug.
 * Day 5: Presentations.
 Students get to present and try out their code with their classmates.
 We ask for volunteers to come up to the board and try them out.

 *NOTE: May need an extra day or so to complete the JS portion of this project.*